Dispute Resolution Solicitors

 It is important to be aware of the strict time limits involved in taking claims to court.
 These will differ depending on the type of dispute and which track your claim takes.

-Mediation is a very useful tool for resolving disputes outside of court.
-It’s becoming increasingly popular as an alternative dispute resolution tactic because it can help to reduce costs and make the process quicker and more dignified.
-Mediation could also help re-build relationships that might not be salvaged if the matter became litigious in a court room setting.
+Mediation is a very useful tool for resolving disputes outside of court, depending on the type of dispute and how willing both parties are to reach a resolution.
+It’s becoming increasingly popular as an alternative dispute resolution tactic because it can help to avoid lengthy waiting times, further costs and stress.
+Mediation can also help protect relationships that might not survive under the pressure of litigation.

 Frequently Asked Questions